-- 43. (1) There is hereby established a fund called the Insurance and Retirement Benefit Trust Fund. - (2) The registrar is hereby empowered to maintain a banking account for the revenues of the Insurance and Retirement Benefit Trust Fund with an institution registered in terms of the Financial Institution order. - (3) The revenue of the insurance and retirement benefit trust account shall consist of- - (a) all moneys payable into the fund in terms of this Act or any other law; and - (b) investment returns earned on the assets of the funds as contemplated in this section. - (4) The provision of section 40 shall be applied to the Insurance and Retirement Benefit Trust Fund with every occurrence of "Registrars Levies Account" being read as "Insurance and Retirement Benefit Trust Fund". - (5) The registrar may invest the funds of the Insurance and Retirement Benefit Trust Fund with the concurrence of the Minister on behalf of the office of the registrar. - (6) The funds of the Insurance and Retirement Benefit Trust Fund shall only be invested in deposits, money market instruments and fixed interest securities as allowed for in terms of regulation 11 to this Act.
+- (1) There is hereby established a fund called the Insurance and Retirement Benefit Trust Fund. - (2) The Registrar is hereby empowered to maintain a banking account for the revenues of the Insurance and Retirement Benefit Trust Fund with an institution registered in terms of the Financial Institution Act, 2005. - (3) The revenue of the Insurance and Retirement Benefit Trust account shall consist of- - (a) all moneys payable into the Fund in terms of this Act or any other law; and - (b) investment returns earned on the assets of the fund as contemplated in this section. - (4) The provisions of section 40 shall be applied to the Insurance and Retirement Benefit Trust Fund with every occurrence of "Registrars Levies Account" being read as "Insurance and Retirement Benefit Trust Fund". - (5) The Registrar may invest the funds of the Insurance and Retirement Benefit Trust Fund with the concurrence of the Minister on behalf of the office of the Registrar. - (6) The funds of the Insurance and Retirement Benefit Trust Fund shall only be invested in deposits, money market instruments and fixed interest securities as allowed for in terms of the Regulations.

-Claims on the Insurance and Retirement Benefit Trust Fund.
+44. Claims on the Insurance and Retirement Benefit Trust Fund

-- 44. (1) Any person to whom a benefit was due and which benefit has been paid into the Insurance and Retirement Benefit Trust Fund in terms of subsection 43 (3) (a) of this Act may apply to the registrar for those benefits to be paid to him. - (2) If the person contemplated in subsection (1) has died, then his dependants or the nominated beneficiary to his estate may apply to the registrar to have the benefits paid to them. - (3) Any person who makes an application to the registrar in terms of subsection (1) or (2) shall provide the registrar with proof to his satisfaction that their claim is valid. - (4) If any information that the registrar may have requested from the claimants referred to in this section is supplied to his satisfaction and he is satisfied that the claim is valid, then he shall apply to the court for an order authorising the payment of the benefit. - (5) Before applying to the court for an order authorising the payment of any benefit in terms of this section, the registrar shall determine in what proportion the benefits shall be paid to each of the claimants to the benefit. - (6) The registrar may determine the amount of interest to be added to the benefit payable in terms of this section. - (7) No benefit shall be payable to any person from the Insurance and Retirement Benefit Trust Fund unless the court has issued an order authorising the payment of the benefit. - (8) Any person whose application to the registrar to claim against the assets of the Insurance and Retirement Benefit Trust Fund has been unsuccessful may lodge an appeal with the Insurance Board to have his application reviewed.
+- (1) Any person to whom a benefit was due and which benefit has been paid into the Insurance and Retirement Benefit Trust Fund in terms of subsection 43(3)(a) may apply to the Registrar for those benefits to be paid to him. - (2) If the person contemplated in subsection (1) has died, then his dependants or the nominated beneficiary to his estate may apply to the Registrar to have the benefits paid to them. - (3) Any person who makes an application to the Registrar in terms of subsection (1) or (2) shall provide the Registrar with proof to his satisfaction that their claim is valid. - (4) If any information that the Registrar may have requested from the claimants referred to in this section is supplied to his satisfaction and he is satisfied that the claim is valid, then he shall apply to the Court for an order authorising the payment of the benefit. - (5) Before applying to the Court for an order authorising the payment of any benefit in terms of this section, the Registrar shall determine in what proportion the benefits shall be paid to each of the claimants to the benefit. - (6) The Registrar may determine the amount of interest to be added to the benefit payable in terms of this section. - (7) No benefit shall be payable to any person from the Insurance and Retirement Benefit Trust Fund unless the Court has issued an order authorising the payment of the benefit. - (8) Any person whose application to the Registrar to claim against the assets of the Insurance and Retirement Benefit Trust Fund has been unsuccessful may lodge an appeal with the Insurance Board to have his application reviewed. - (9) After the expiry of a period of fifty years after the payment of an amount into the Insurance and Retirement Benefit Trust Fund in terms of section 43(3) of this Act, and if no successful application has been made to claim that amount or if no application is being considered then the amount shall be paid into the Consolidated Fund, together with interest at a rate as determined by the Registrar.

-- (9) After the expiry of a period of fifty years after the payment of an amount into the Insurance and Retirement Benefit Trust Fund in terms of subsection 43 (3) of this Act, and if no successful application has been made to claim that amount or if no application is being considered then the amount shall be paid into the Consolidated Fund, together with interest at a rate as determined by the registrar. - (10) After the provision of subsection (9) has been complied with, a persons right to any claim against the Insurance and Retirement Benefit Trust Fund shall expire.
+(10) After the provision of subsection (9) has been complied with, a persons right to any claim against the Insurance and Retirement Benefit Trust Fund shall expire.